AdaCore/spark2014/lrm/source/packages.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 External state which is a state abstraction requires a refinement as does any
 state abstraction.
 There are rules which govern refinement of a state
 abstraction on to external states which are given in this section.

 .. centered:: **Legality Rules**

 #.
-An state abstraction that is not specified as External shall not have
+A state abstraction that is not specified as External shall not have
    ``constituents`` which are External states.

 #.
 An External, Non_Volatile state abstraction shall only have ``constituents``
    that are External, Non_Volatile states and, or, non External states.

 #.
 An External, Input_Only state abstraction shall only have ``constituents``
    that are External, Input_Only states.

 #.
 An External, Output_Only state abstraction shall only have ``constituents``
    that are External, Output_Only states.

 #.
-A state abstraction which is specified as just External state, referred to
+A state abstraction that is specified as just External state, referred to
    as a *plain External state* may have ``constituents`` of any sort of External
    state and, or, non External states.

 #.
 A subprogram declaration that has a Global aspect denoting a plain External
    state abstraction with a ``mode_selector`` other than In_Out, and the
    refinement of the state abstraction is visible at the point of the
    Refined_Global aspect, shall not denote a Volatile ``constituent`` of the
    state abstraction, in its Refined_Global aspect.

 #.
 All other rules for Refined_State, Refined_Global and Refined_Depends aspect
    also apply.

 .. centered:: **Examples**